Truck Driver Hours

 At Trucker’s Corner, you can navigate to topics regarding the trucking industry, lifestyle while on the road, and truck health.
 International Used Trucks has the information you need to keep you on the Road to Revenue

-Logging Truck Driver Hours
+Logging Truck Driver Hours of Service

 • Off Duty — Not required to work or be ready to work.
 Examples include time spent at meal stops, time spent at home, or truck stop breaks.